Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

-Are you or your child just itching to express yourself on a keyboard?
+Are you or your child just longing to express yourself on a keyboard?
 So was I, for as long as I can remember.

 I love the piano, outside of singing, playing the organ, it is my favorite instrument.
 I began the study of the instrument at age six, so I strive to have the student bond with this instrument.
 It is a reflection of one's soul.
 I teach note and rote, along with ear training.
 Rhythm is an integral part of my piano methodology.
 A student will usually see results within the first six months!

 Helping students to play by ear and to be able to read basic chord charts and beginning and intermediate piano methods along with theory and technique exercises.
 Special areas include Pop, Rock Jazz and Worship music.

 Learning to play piano is a great way to develop musical understanding.
 I can help you learn the fundamental skills of piano playing and reading music.
 My primary purpose is to help you achieve your goal.
 Whether you are a true beginner to music or someone with music background who wants to learn piano, I will assess your current skills and help you develop a plan to reach your goals.

 -I took piano lessons for 8 years and violin lessons for 6 years.

 -I recently started taking piano lessons again from a retired music professor/concert pianist to continue improving my skills as I teach more students.

 -I have experience playing piano, violin, and guitar for church music band by reading chords and improvisation music.

 -I was classically trained as a child to read music and understand music theory.